fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 }
 ```

-One thing to notice here is that we have changed the parameter type to _any_, if it would be string, the _includes_ check would not compile.
-The change makes sense also if you think about the reusability of the function, by allowing _any_ as a parameter, we can use the function with confidence knowing that whatever we might feed to it, the function answers always to the question of whether the variable is a valid weather or not.
+One thing to notice here is that we have changed the parameter type to <i>any</i>, if it would be string, the <i>includes</i> check would not compile.
+The change makes sense also if you think about the reusability of the function, by allowing <i>any</i> as a parameter, we can use the function with confidence knowing that whatever we might feed to it, the function answers always to the question of whether the variable is a valid weather or not.

-The function _parseWeather_ can be simplified a bit
+The function <i>parseWeather</i> can be simplified a bit

 ```js
 const parseWeather = (weather: string): Weather => {